-The direction and control of the Company and its subsidiaries ("the Group") rests firmly with the Board as it effectively assumes the overall responsibility for corporate governance, strategic direction, formulation of policies and overseeing the investments and operations of the Group.
+The direction and control of the company and its subsidiaries ("the group") rests firmly with the board as it effectively assumes the overall responsibility for corporate governance, strategic direction, formulation of policies and overseeing the investments and operations of the group.

-In addition to its statutory duties, the Board's principal functions are as follows:
+In addition to its statutory duties, the board's principal functions are as follows:

-- Approving the Group's strategic plans, key operational initiatives, major investments and divestments and funding requirements; - Approving the annual budget, reviewing the performance of the business and approving the release of the quarterly and year end results announcement of the Company to shareholders; - 3.
-Providing guidance in the overall management of the business and affairs of the Group;
+- Approving the group's strategic plans, key operational initiatives, major investments and divestments and funding requirements; - Approving the annual budget, reviewing the performance of the business and approving the release of the quarterly and year end results announcement of the company to shareholders; - Providing guidance in the overall management of the business and affairs of the group;

-- Overseeing the processes for risk management, financial reporting and compliance; - Approving the recommended framework of remuneration for the Board and key executives by the Remuneration Committee; and - Considering sustainability issues in evaluating the environmental, social and governance risks and opportunities ("ESG" factors) relevant to the Group during the formulation of business strategy, objectives and performance measurements.
+- Overseeing the processes for risk management, financial reporting and compliance; - Approving the recommended framework of remuneration for the board and key executives by the remuneration committee; and - Considering sustainability issues in evaluating the environmental, social and governance risks and opportunities ("ESG" factors) relevant to the group during the formulation of business strategy, objectives and performance measurements.

-The Board delegates certain specific responsibilities to three (3) committees namely, Nominating Committee ("NC"), Remuneration Committee ("RC") and Audit Committee ("AC").
-A clear written terms of reference where the powers, functions as well as duties of each committee which have been detailed in the various Principles in this report.
-Please refer to Principle 4, 6 and 10 for further information on the activities of the respective committees.
-The Board accepts that while these Committees have the authority to examine any particular issue and report back to the Board with their recommendations, the ultimate responsibility for the final decision on all matters lies with the entire Board.
+The board delegates certain specific responsibilities to three (3) committees namely, nominating committee ("NC"), remuneration committee ("RC") and audit committee ("AC").
+The clear written terms of reference where the powers, functions as well as duties of each committee which have been detailed in the various principles in this report.
+Please refer to principle 4, 6 and 10 for further information on the activities of the respective committees.
+The board accepts that while these committees have the authority to examine any particular issue and report back to the board with their recommendations, the ultimate responsibility for the final decision on all matters lies with the entire board.

-The Board meets at least four (4) times a year, with additional meetings convened as warranted by particular circumstances as deemed appropriate by the Board.
+The board meets at least four (4) times a year, with additional meetings convened as warranted by particular circumstances as deemed appropriate by the board.

-The attendance of the directors at Board, Board Committees Meetings and Annual General Meeting ("AGM"), as well as the frequency of such meetings during the financial year, are set out in Table A.
+The attendance of the directors at board, board committees meetings and annual general meeting ("AGM"), as well as the frequency of such meetings during the financial year, are set out in Table A.

-Table A: Directors Attendance at Board and Board Committee Meetings Name Board AC RC Board N IC AG iM.
-No. Of Meetings Held No. Of Meetings Attended No. Of Meetings Held No. Of Meetings Attended No. Of Meetings Attended No. Of Meetings Held No. Of Meetings Attended No. Of Meetings Attended Wong Tze Leng 4 4 n.a. n.a. n.a. n.a. n.a. n.a.
+Table A: Directors Attendance at Board and Board Committee Meetings Name Во ard AC RC NC AGM No. Of Meetings Held No. Of Meetings Attended No. Of Meetings Held No. Of Meetings Attended No. Of Meetings Held No. Of Meetings Attended No. Of Meetings Attended No. Of Meetings Held No. Of Meetings Attended Wong Tze Leng 4 4 n.a. n.a. n.a. n.a. n.a. n.a.
 1 1 Anton Syazi Ahmad Sebi 4 4 n.a. n.a. n.a. n.a. n.a. n.a.
 1 1 Phuah Peng Hock 4 4 4 4 1 1 1 1 1 1 Chuah Seong Phaik 4 4 4 4 1 1 1 1 1 1 Lee Su Nie 4 4 4 4 1 1 1 1 1 1